Witch ball: Types

 In the Ozark Mountains, another kind of witch ball is made from black hair that is rolled with beeswax into a hard round pellet about the size of a marble and is used in curses.
 In Ozark folklore, a witch that wants to kill someone will take this hair ball and throw it at the intended victim; it is said that when someone in the Ozarks is killed by a witch's curse, this witch ball is found near the body.

 In the Appalachian Mountains of Kentucky, tradition holds that witch balls were made by rolling cow or horse hair into a small ball.
 A witch would draw a picture of the intended victim, then throw the ball at the part of the victim they wished to injure.

 Christmas ornament

-Patrick Leigh-Fermor mentions the daughters of a gasthof (guest house) owner hanging witch balls on the Christmas tree, Boppard, Germany, 1933, which suggests a link to modern baubles.
+In A Time of Gifts, Patrick Leigh-Fermor mentions the daughters of the owner of a gasthof (guest house) in Bingen am Rhein, Germany, hanging witch balls on the Christmas tree in 1933, which suggests a link to modern baubles.